 TGax editor: within TGax D3.3, in subclause 27.5.5.1 General, modify the text as shown:

-A non-AP HE STA with dot11OFDMARandomAccessOptionImplemented equal to true shall set the OFDMA RA Support subfield in the HE MAC Capabilities Information field of the HE Capabilities element to 1.
+An HE STA with dot11OFDMARandomAccessOptionImplemented equal to true shall set the OFDMA RA Support subfield in the HE MAC Capabilities Information field of the HE Capabilities element to 1.
 Otherwise, it shall set the OFDMA RA Support subfield to 0. (#16451) (#16584)

 NOTE—A non-AP STA(#16592) that does not support UORA can contend for the WM using EDCA for sending UL frames to the AP with which it intends to communicate.

-A non-AP STA with dot11OFDMARandomAccessOptionImplemented set to true shall follow the procedure defined in 27.5.5.3 (Transmission procedure for UORA) to contend for an eligible RA-RU. (#16451) (#16584)
+A non-AP STA with dot11OFDMARandomAccessOptionImplemented set to true shall follow the procedure defined in 27.5.5.3 (Transmission procedure for UORA) to contend for an eligible RA-RU and 27.5.5.5 (Additional considerations for unassociated STAs). (#16451) (#16584)

-An HE AP that transmits a Trigger frame for random access, shall set the AID12 subfield of a User Info field in the Trigger frame to 0 to indicate that one or more RA-RUs are available for non-AP STAs(#16592) associated with it, and shall set the AID12 subfield in a User Info field in the Trigger frame to 2045(18/ 1266r6)(18/1812r2) to indicate that one or more RA-RUs are available for non-AP STAs(#16592) not associated with it.(#17124, #17125)
+An HE AP that transmits a Trigger frame for random access shall set the AID12 subfield of a User Info field in the Trigger frame to 0 to indicate that one or more RA-RUs are available for non-AP STAs(#16592) associated with it, and shall set the AID12 subfield in a User Info field in the Trigger frame to 2045(18/ 1266r6)(18/1812r2) to indicate that one or more RA-RUs are available for non-AP STAs(#16592) not associated with it.(#17124, #17125)

 An HE AP may transmit a Basic Trigger frame, BQRP Trigger frame or BSRP Trigger frame that contains one or more RUs for random access.
 An AP that transmits a Trigger frame that is not a Basic Trigger frame, BQRP Trigger frame or BSRP Trigger frame shall not set the AID12 subfield of any User Info field of the frame to 0 or 2045.(#16668)